rchughye/tripping-octo-wight/README.md

 ===================
 http://projecteuler.net/problems

-Problems that were particularly interesting to me:
+Problems that were particularly interesting:

 Problem 11: matrix representation of numbers